WhatsApp/erlfmt/doc/FormattingDecisionComments.md

    * https://github.com/rabbitmq/rabbitmq-server/blob/master/src/rabbit_mirror_queue_misc.erl#L492
  - Elixir, in the erlang code, single percentage comments are used as double percentage comments:
    * https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir.erl#L309-L323

+### Analysis

+We have done a more thorough analysis of how comments are used in practice.

+It shows that mostly `%%` is used for standalone comments, while `%` is used with comments that share a line with code.
+We also see a preference for the numbers of: `standalone > directly following > aligned` comments, where directly following comments still has a significant market share.
+We tried, but struggled to find enough of a pattern where comments are aligned at a specific column number in practice.

+You can find the details of the analysis [here](./FormattingDecisionComments/Readme.md).

 ## Goals